 When we do have to deal with unacceptable behaviour, all members of staff follow the outlined policy.
-We attempt to be constructive by questioning children regarding the character muscles they have omitted and how they can be a better version of themselves.
+We attempt to be constructive by questioning children regarding the Team Tactics they have omitted and how they can be a better version of themselves.
 Every effort is made to ensure that there is good communication between home and school.
-Should a child's behaviour be cause for concern their parents will be contacted and the matter discussed by an appropriate member of staff.
-The following day the child has a fresh start - all adults will treat the child with unconditional positive regard.
+Should a child's behaviour be cause for concern, their parents will be contacted and the matter discussed by an appropriate member of staff.